mguoth/Code-Samples/Software Framework - Simple Worfklow/Readme.md

 }
 ```

-Each step in the array has “Type” and “Param” property which are common.
-But the “Param” property contains a step specific data, which are needed for execution of particular step type.
-These specific parameters use [workflow extensions model](Workflow.Extensions.Model).
+Each step in the array has “Type” and “Param” properties.
+The "Type" property contains a string that identifies the type of step.
+The “Param” property contains parameters, which are needed for the execution of a particular step.
+These parameters are specific to each type of step.

-## Framework code
+## Basic framework code
 The basic framework functionality is approx 100 lines of the [code](Workflow.Framework/Workflow.cs).

 The framework ensures that all steps are instantiated via reflection, based on the step type from the JSON definition.
+During the instantiation, the
-The specific parameters are deserialised by the framework and are injected as models into step instances.
-Finally, all steps are sequentially processed and concrete step functionality is called.
+specific parameters are parsed by the framework and injected into step instances.
+After all the steps are instantiated, they are sequentially executed by the framework and the custom step functionality is called.

-Implementation of concrete steps functionality is part of framework [extensions](#Extensibility).
+Implementation of custom steps functionality is part of framework [extensions](#Framework extensions).

 ## Usage

-You can run a workflow via provided [CLI](Workflow.CLI) (alternative to use it as [library](Workflow.Framework)):
+You can run a workflow via the provided [Workflow.CLI](Workflow.CLI) tool (you can also use worfklow framework as a [library](Workflow.Framework)):
 ```
 Workflow.CLI.exe "SampleWorkflow.json"
 ```